GenomicsAotearoa/Workshop-Bash_Scripting_And_HPC_Job_Scheduler/docs/6_supplementary_1.md

     ```
     * Load a specific program

-        - Note: All modules on NeSI have version and toolchain/environment suffixes.
+        - Note: All modules on REANNZ cluster have version and toolchain/environment suffixes.
 If none is specified, the default version for the tool is loaded.
 The default version can be seen with the module avail command.
         ```bash
         module load MY_APPLICATION
         ```